TheOnlyRealRyan/humanised-autoclicker/README.md

-WIP.
 Python autoclicker script that roughly simulates human clicking variations with randomness.
 This project is for academic purposes only.